phalcon-kit/docs/docs/core/router.md

   approach to handling requests, ensuring that your routing logic aligns seamlessly with the rest of your application's architecture.

-Creating your own Router involves subclassing the existing Phalcon or Zemit Router classes and then implementing the additional functionalities as required.
+Creating your own Router involves subclassing the existing Phalcon or Phalcon Kit Router classes and then implementing the additional functionalities as required.
 This custom Router can then be registered with the application, replacing or supplementing the default routing mechanism.